 France has fully complied with its commitment to strengthen effective export controls on materials, technology, and research that could be used for military purposes in a way that keeps pace with rapid technological developments and recognizes the central role of multilateral export control regimes as a key non-proliferation instrument and safeguard for international peace and security.
 France has signed multiple statements that demonstrate a commitment to non-proliferation and effective export controls on dual-use goods.
-France's participation at the Asia Senior-Level Talks on Non-Proliferation and the Exercise Pacific Protector 24 as well as their advancement of export controls at those forums recognizes the central role of MECRs.
+France's participation at the Asia Senior-Level Talks on Non-Proliferation and the Exercise Pacific Protector 24, their co-chairing of the DTSG as well as their advancement of export controls at those forums recognizes the central role of MECRs.